Niederreiter scores twice as Wild beat Panthers 5-1

 Denis Malgin scored his second goal of the season for Florida.
 James Reimer stopped 21 shots for the Panthers, who are winless in their last four games.

-The Wild had lost five of six games and were looking for a spark in Tuesday's game against the Canadiens.
-With captain Mikko Koivu injured, Minnesota coach Bruce Boudreau moved Charlie Coyle to center between Parise and Niederreiter.

-The line combined for three goals against Montreal, and they were on the ice for four of the five goals Thursday.
-Niederreiter, who opened the season without a goal in 14 games and had just three through 28 games, scored for the third straight contest as the Wild erased another early deficit.
+"Disappointing loss," Florida coach Bob Boughner said.
+"Especially the last 10, 15 minutes even when your down, the message is play to the buzzer and play with pride.
+I thought some guys did and I didn't think some guys did."

-Malgin scored 2:20 into the game on a rebound that Dubnyk kicked wide.
+Malgin scored 2:20 into the game on a rebound that Dubnyk kicked wide and the Panthers outshot Minnesota 13-8 in the first.

 Niederreiter scored off a pass from Suter, tying the game before the first intermission.
 Niederreiter then crashed the net and tipped a shot by Suter past Reimer midway through the second for his sixth goal of the season.